-Tactical NAV contains in-app purchases (IAPs) and subscriptions.
-Currently, tactical drawing mode is available as an in-app purchase, and offline mapping is also available to users as either a monthly or yearly subscription.
+Tactical NAV offers in-app purchases (IAPs) and subscriptions.
+Currently, tactical drawing mode is available as an in-app purchase, and offline mapping mode is also accessible to users as either a monthly or yearly subscription.

 • A military-quality precision targeting platform

-• Purpose-built for the individual warfighter
+• Purpose-built for the individual soldier

-• WGS 84 standard (MGRS, UTM, BNG, and USNG coordinates)
+• WGS-84 standard (MGRS, UTM, BNG, and USNG coordinates)

-• Location, waypoint, and photo sharing capabilities (via email and text)
+• Location, waypoint, and photo-sharing capabilities (via email and text)

 • One-button night mode function for low-light situations

 • 'Go to Grid' feature for precision planning, drawing of overlays, and dropping waypoints